 STK11.
 Mutations in the STK11 gene can cause the very rare Peutz-Jeghers syndrome, in which affected individuals develop polyps in their small intestines and pigmented spots on their lips and mouth.
 Individuals with Peutz-Jeghers syndrome have been shown to be at an increased risk of several cancers including esophageal, stomach, small intestine, colon, lung, breast, uterine, ovarian, and pancreatic cancer.

 ATM.
-Inherited mutations in the ATM gene, known to cause the cerebellar degeneration syndrome ataxia telangiectasia, have also been found in two-to-three percent of people with familial pancreatic cancer.
+Inherited mutations in the ATM gene, known to cause the cerebellar degeneration syndrome ataxia telangiectasia, have also been found in 2-to-3 percent of people with familial pancreatic cancer.

 Mismatch Repair Genes